 Classrooms and goals

-EL teachers build language with pictures, tactile objects, and hands-on activities.
-Systematic vocabulary and grammar lessons help students connect to a real-world context.
-Students are flexibly grouped based on needs, abilities and interests.
+Our EL teachers build language with pictures, tactile objects, and hands-on activities.
+Vocabulary and grammar lessons help students connect to a real-world context.
+They are flexibly grouped based on needs, abilities, and interests.
 Every lesson should include cooperative activities that allow students to use and practice their newly acquired English skills.
-The teachers listen to what the students are trying to communicate and then provide opportunities to expand their language skills.
-EL teachers offer students a variety of ways to communicate what they know and are able to do.
-Authentic language assessments then enable students to demonstrate their learning.
-Goals include to:
+The teachers listen to what the students are trying to communicate and then provide chances to expand their language skills.
+We aim to:

-- Enable students to communicate and function in the English language and American culture;
+- Help students to communicate and function in the English language and U.S. culture;

-- Develop a program services plan for each student to address linguistic and academic needs;
+- Develop a plan for each student to address their language and academic needs;

 - Promote recognition, understanding, and acceptance of individuality and cultural diversity;

-- Provide comprehensible instruction in content-area classes to successfully meet grade promotion and graduation standards;
+- Provide broad instruction in content-area classes to meet grade-promotion and graduation standards;

-- Teach listening, speaking, reading and writing, and cultural understanding needed to participate in the school's mainstream activities; and
+- Teach listening, speaking, reading and writing, and cultural understanding so that students can participate in the school's mainstream activities; and

 EL program assistant